Mariafcc/sprint17/README.md

 # Fitness Tracker
-In this application, the user will be able
+In this application, the user will be able enter their current workout session.
+They can either enter one or multiple.
+Once they have completed their workout they can view the dashboard.
+In the dashboard the user will be able to see charts.
+One which give the duration of the workouts per day in minutes.
+The second gives the lifted pounds in a week.
+The last gives exercises performed.

 ## Deployed Website: